Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Discussion Summary

 There is still large uncertainty as to where tidal heating energy is deposited inside a star for the large tidal amplitudes of interest in this work.
 Our MESA models are consistent with expectations that if tidal heating generates large convective regions, it will lead to unstable mass transfer.
 This is realized in our model by tidal heating concentrated in the center of a Sun-like star.
 By contrast, constant heating per unit mass throughout most of the star increases the size of the radiative zone (Fig. \ref{fig:stellar_profile}).
 This leads to an extended phase of stable mass transfer in MESA models.
 The true outcome of mass transfer in tidally heated stars will require more detailed calculations that properly evolve the tidal heating rate and its spatial distribution in the stellar interior as a function of time in response to the changing stellar structure.
 We defer this to future work.

 The work presented here should be improved in a number of ways.
 Indeed, we hope to have been forthright that our primary goal has been to assess the qualitatively new features that result from tidal heating in stars orbiting close to SMBHs.
 Many of the quantitative details of our predictions are uncertain and will require significantly more work.
 This includes the tidal heating rates themselves as well as the spatial distribution of the tidal heating in the stellar interior.
 In addition, our models of highly eccentric stable mass transfer are particularly idealized.
 Our MESA implementation approximates the tidal energy deposition as uniform throughout the entire orbital period, while in reality the tidal energy is deposited near pericenter and then thermalized by non-linear interactions.
 The mass loss itself will be impulsive as well, concentrated near pericenter.
 Whether such mass transfer is indeed stable for some stellar progenitors remains to be seen, but we suspect that our results about the stability of mass transfer for a given stellar structure are robust (the biggest uncertainty is then the structure of tidally heated stars).
-For example, the calculations of \citet{Bandopadhyay2025} of stellar response to impulsive mass stripping are consistent with the stability results in this paper: \citet{Bandopadhyay2025} find that lower mass stars, which have adiabatic indices comparable to structural polytropic indices, expand with mass loss while higher mass [radiative] stars contract.
+For example, the calculations of \citet{Bandopadhyay2025} of stellar response to impulsive mass stripping in the context of repeating transients are consistent with the established expectation for stability also found in this paper: \citet{Bandopadhyay2025} find that lower mass stars, which have adiabatic indices comparable to structural polytropic indices, expand with mass loss while higher mass [radiative] stars contract.
 This is equivalent to our result that fully convective stars (with similar adiabatic and structural polytropic indices) undergo unstable mass transfer while radiative stars undergo stable mass transfer.
-Finally, our calculations neglect the interaction between the orbiting star and accretion disks formed in (unrelated) parabolic TDEs, many of which occur on the timescales of interest in this paper \citep{LinialMetzger2023}.
-It is unclear if the star approaching RLO can in fact survive its repeated collisions with TDE disks \citep{LinialMetzger2023,Linial2024b,Yao2024}.